zibulux/zibulux.github.io/_posts/2025-11-23-Cloudflare-Tunnels-Basics.md

 ---

-# ☁️ Cloudflare Tunnel for Plex: Minimal Docker Compose Guide
+# ☁️ Cloudflare Tunnels: Minimal Docker Compose Guide

 This guide details the simplest way to securely expose your self-hosted docker applications to the internet using a **Cloudflare Tunnel** and **Docker Compose**, ***without needing to open any firewall ports.***